Metro Transit Facts

 - Service area includes Minneapolis, Saint Paul, and dozens of suburban communities.

-- In 2016, Metro Transit provided 82.6 million rides on 128 bus routes—including the new A Line rapid bus service—and the METRO Blue and Green Lines (light rail transit, or LRT), and Northstar, a commuter rail line.
+- In 2018, Metro Transit provided 80.6 million rides on 130 bus routes — including A Line rapid bus service — and the METRO Blue and Green Lines (light rail transit, or LRT), and Northstar, a commuter rail line.

-- Ridership on the METRO Green Line increased again, finishing 2016 with 12.7 million rides.
+- Ridership on the METRO Green Line increased again, finishing 2018 with a record nearly 13.8 million rides.

-- More than 9 out of 10, or 91%, of Metro Transit customers surveyed said they are satisfied with the service.
+- More than 9 out of 10 Metro Transit customers surveyed said they are satisfied with the service.

 Transit fleet, staff and facilities

 Metro Transit operates a fleet of 909 buses, 91 light rail cars, 18 commuter rail passenger cars and 6 commuter rail locomotives.
 The bus fleet includes 40-foot buses (both standard diesel and hybrid-electric models), articulated “accordion-style” buses, coach buses, and A Line buses.
 The entire fleet is equipped with wheelchair lifts or ramps and bicycle racks.

 Metro Transit continues to add hybrid-electric buses to the fleet as standard diesel buses reach the end of their useful lives.
 Hybrid buses get about one-third better fuel mileage on local routes, are quieter and produce 90% fewer emissions than the buses they replace.

 Metro Transit employs about 3,200 people as bus and rail operators, mechanics, administrative and support staff, and police officers.
 Facilities include five service garages, three rail operations centers, one fleet service center, an administrative building, a regional transit information center, an operations support center, three retail stores, and Metro Transit Police headquarters.